 Go to the File menu and click Open HEX File.
 Select the .HEX firmware file you downloaded (it will need to be extracted from the .ZIP container).
+Click the Auto button until it is lit bright green.
 Now use the paperclip and gently press the program button on the BackBit cartridge (through the hole on the top of the cartridge next to the logo, or if you have a bare cartridge it's the beige button next to the right of the SD slot.)
 You should see a progress bar indicating the firmware is transferring to the cartridge.
+If not, select Program from the Operation menu.

 Once this process is complete, unplug the USB cable and reboot your Commodore 64.
-To verify the firmware version on the cartridge hold shift or activate shift-lock while the computer is booting up.
-The version is in the top-right corner.
+To verify the firmware version, look at the upper-right corner of the screen on startup.